-This topic describes how to use the Java-based Java Database Connectivity (JDBC) to connect to a ApsaraDB for ClickHouse cluster in a Maven project.
+This topic describes how to use Java Database Connectivity (JDBC) in a Maven project to connect to an ApsaraDB for ClickHouse cluster.

 Prerequisites

-The IP address of the server on which the application is installed is added to the whitelist of the ApsaraDB for ClickHouse cluster.
-For more information about how to configure a whitelist, see Configure an IP whitelist.
+The IP address of the server where your application resides has been added to the whitelist of the ApsaraDB for ClickHouse cluster.
+For more information, see Set a whitelist.

-A database account is created.
+A database account and password have been created.
 For more information, see Create an account.

 Procedure

-The following section describes how to use JDBC to connect to an ApsaraDB for ClickHouse cluster in a new or an existing Maven project.
-You can also click awesome-clickhouse-jdbc-0.1.0.zip to download and review the sample code of the project.
-For more information about the sample code, see Sample project description.
+The following steps describe how to connect to an ApsaraDB for ClickHouse cluster using JDBC in a new or existing Maven project.
+You can also download the complete project sample.

 Step 1: Create a Maven project

-If a Maven project already exists, skip this step.
+If you have an existing Maven project, skip this step.

 <dependency>